AlphaJack/rusticlone/README.md

 ## Known limitations

 - You must specify **only one source folder per Rustic profile**, as Rustic 0.7.0 does not support array of sources.
 Wait for Rustic 0.8.0 and Rusticlone 1.1.0 before including arrays. ([feature request](https://github.com/rustic-rs/rustic/issues/1125#issue-2251075638))
-- RClone 1.66.0 **uploads empty folders** created by Rustic, even if not needed.
-If it slows down your uploads, consider reverting to 1.65.2 or waiting for 1.66.1 ([bug report](https://forum.rclone.org/t/how-to-ignore-empty-directories-when-uploading-from-windows/45057?page=2))
 - Rustic **does not save file and permissions for the source location**, but only for files and folders **inside the source**.
 If you backup "/home/jack" with user "jack" and permission "0700", when you will restore it will have user "root" and permission "0755" ([intended behavior](https://github.com/rustic-rs/rustic/issues/1108#issuecomment-2016584568))

 ## Contribute